-- Being supportive of children and young people, while helping them understand that they cannot guarantee absolute confidentiality - Being alert to any signs of abuse or harm in the children and young people they have contact with - Immediately reporting any concerns (nagging doubts) orally and in writing (Sleuth) to any of the DSLs or their deputies. - Serious concerns should immediately be reported both orally and in writing to the DSL Anna Hulme or, in their absence, the deputy DSL {Sean Stewart or Daniel Pallett} or direct to Derbyshire Starting Point 01629 535353 - Understanding that individual staff with concerns may refer to the local children's services directly - Taking part in safeguarding training provided by Jasmine Grove School on child protection and specific safeguarding issues identified in Keeping Children Safe in Education Sept 2025. - Staff knowledge of filtering and monitoring systems that the school uses. - Understanding and practising the home and school's safeguarding procedures - Having an awareness of safeguarding issues- some of which are listed below.
+- Being supportive of children and young people, while helping them understand that they cannot guarantee absolute confidentiality - Being alert to any signs of abuse or harm in the children and young people they have contact with - Immediately reporting any nagging doubts both orally and in writing (see Appendix 1a, Nagging Doubt) to any of the DSLs or their deputies.
+Nagging Doubts will also be logged on SLEUTH - Serious concerns should immediately be reported both orally and in writing to the DSL Anna Hulme or, in their absence, the deputy DSL {Sean Stewart or Daniel Pallett} or direct to Derbyshire Starting Point 01629 535353 (see Appendix 1b, Serious Concerns) - Understanding that individual staff with concerns may refer to the local children's services directly - Taking part in safeguarding training provided by Jasmine Grove on pupil protection and specific safeguarding issues identified in Keeping Children Safe In Education Sept 2025.
+In particular staff knowledge of filtering and monitoring systems that the school use. - Understanding and practising the home and school's safeguarding procedures - Having an awareness of safeguarding issues- some of which are listed below.
 Staff should be aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and sexting put children in danger - Being aware that safeguarding issues can manifest themselves via child-on-child abuse.
-This is most likely to include but not limited to: bullying (including cyber bullying), gender-based violence/sexual assaults, domestic abuse in pupils' own intimate relationships (teenage relationship abuse) and sexting.
+This is most likely to include, but not limited to: bullying (including cyber bullying), gender-based violence/sexual assaults, domestic abuse in pupils' own intimate relationships (teenage relationship abuse) and sexting.
 Staff should be clear as to the school's policy and procedures with regards to child-on-child abuse